a warm

 St. Begnet’s Church & Graveyard

 St. Begnet’s Church & Graveyard, on site here, is dedicated to a local saint.
-The earliest part of the stone church, dates from the tenth century.
-Archaeologists believe that there was a wooden Early Christian Church on the site from the sixth century.
-There were various additions which include: the Twin Bell Tower, the Chancel and Chancel Arch.
-The area around the church was thought to have been used as a burial ground from the thirteenth century.
-The earliest named gravestone is of someone called Cornelius in 1738.
-The most recent is Kavanagh in 1930.
-It is now closed as a place of burial.
+The earliest part of the stone church dates from the 10th Century.
+Archaeologists believe that there was a wooden Early Christian Church on the site from the 7th Century.

 LEARN MORE